 Install a unified threat management firewall

 For a start, network security begins with the firewall system installed in place.
 Likewise, installing a firewall system with unified threat management capability is a step in the right direction.
 The firewall system should be able to offer intrusion prevention, email protection, and sandboxing.
-Other important firewall services include web and application security, webserver protection and endpoint protection.
+Other important firewall services include web and application security, webserver protection and endpoint protection and PBX phone system infrastructure.

 Most network attacks get propagated through lateral movement.
 The attacks become more severe if the main LAN network is not segmented into smaller independent LANs.
 More importantly, by segmenting the corporate network, attacks will be stopped from spreading.